321BadgerCode/uniconverter/README.md

 - **Drag and Drop**: Users can easily drag and drop files into the program for conversion, making the process quick and intuitive.
 - **File Preview**: The program allows users to preview the files they want to convert, ensuring they select the correct files before conversion.
 - **Folder Support**: Users can upload entire folders of files, making it convenient for batch conversions.
-- **Many Filetypes**: The program supports various file types, including images, videos, audio files, and more, making it a versatile tool for all your conversion needs.
 - **Multimodality Compatibility**: The program can convert files to different formats, such as video to audio.
 - **No Conversion Limit**: There are no caps on the number or size of files you can convert.